-25 Best Small Towns in the South for a Festive Christmas Getaway
+25 Most Festive Small Towns in the South for a Charming Christmas Getaway

 Bardstown’s beloved Main Street is a perfect destination for your seasonal adventures.
 Light up your Christmas holiday with the Light Up Bardstown event, a Christmas lights-filled festival that signifies the beginning of the holiday season in this small Kentucky town.
 Don’t miss the much-anticipated visit from Santa Claus or the plentiful browsing opportunities in Bardstown's downtown shops.